• Skip to primary navigation

 • As soon as out of the oven, immediately sprinkle over the chocolate chips/drops/grated chocolate and the dried fruits over the hot granola (see note*).

-After about 5 minutes, turn over the granola to mix in the melted chocolate and dried fruits.
-Leave to cool for the chocolate to set either on the counter at room temperature or for 15 minutes in the fridge.
+Turn over the granola to mix in the melted chocolate and dried fruits.
+Leave to cool- either on the counter at room temperature or for at least 15 minutes in the fridge for chocolate to set.

 Transfer to a sealed container when cool.